hnrkDEV/hnrkDEV/README.md

 ## 🚀 About me

-I'm a full-stack developer focused on transforming ideas into practical, scalable, and well-structured solutions.
+I'm a full-stack developer focused on transforming ideas into practical, scalable, and well-structured solutions. <br>

-I work with modern frontend and backend technologies, creating everything from intuitive interfaces to robust systems with complex integrations.
+I work with modern frontend and backend technologies, creating everything from intuitive interfaces to robust systems with complex integrations.<br>

-I enjoy working with clean code, well-defined architecture, and good development practices.
+I enjoy working with clean code, well-defined architecture, and good development practices.<br>

-I'm always studying to evolve professionally and deliver high-level projects.
+I'm always studying to evolve professionally and deliver high-level projects.<br>

 - 🔭 Constantly improving my programming skills
 - 🌱 Exploring architecture, testing, REST APIs, and backend best practices